 2.1.
-The award of level 7 and above 13 qualifications
+The award of level 7 and above qualifications

-- a) Wintec awards are listed on the NZQF as approved programmes that lead to a qualification and that Wintec is accredited to deliver.
+- Winter awards are listed on the NZQF as approved programmes that lead to a a) qualification and that Wintec is accredited to deliver.

 - b) On completion of all requirements for the award of a qualification as specified in the relevant Programme Regulations, students may achieve one of the following Level 7 or above awards:

-- i Diploma
+- Diploma

-- ii Bachelor Degree
+- Bachelor Degree ii

-- iii Graduate Certificate
+- Graduate Certificate iii

 - iv Graduate Diploma

-- v Bachelor Degree with Honours
+- Bachelor Degree with Honours v

-- vi Postgraduate Certificate
+- Postgraduate Certificate vi

+- Postgraduate Diploma vii

+- viii Master Degree